Phil Walden: Biography

 Walden's management of Redding and dozens of notable R&B acts in the 1960s (including Al Green, Sam & Dave and Percy Sledge) led to his early affiliation with Atlantic Records co-founder/producer Jerry Wexler, who specialized in the genre.
 Working with Wexler, Walden and Frank Fenter, who had run Atlantic Records' European offices in London, established Capricorn, an independent production outlet distributed by Atlantic/Atco Records and named for Wexler and Walden's astrological sign in Macon in 1969.
 Walden met guitarist Duane Allman (then under contract to Rick Hall, owner of FAME Studios) through Wexler and set about making him a star in his own right, precipitating the formation of The Allman Brothers Band.

-The Allman Brothers Band were not an instant success, selling just 33,000 copies of their debut album, which stalled at #188.
-However, the breakthrough of 1970's Idlewild South (which peaked at #38) and the 1971 live double set At Fillmore East (which peaked at #13 and ultimately attained a RIAA platinum certification) convinced Walden to end Capricorn's affiliation with Atlantic and move to Warner Bros.
+The Allman Brothers Band were not an instant success, selling just 33,000 copies of their debut album, which stalled at No. 188 in the Billboard 200.
+However, the breakthrough of 1970's Idlewild South (which peaked at No. 38) and the 1971 live double set At Fillmore East (which peaked at No. 13 and ultimately attained a RIAA platinum certification) convinced Walden to end Capricorn's affiliation with Atlantic and move to Warner Bros.
 Records.
 The success of the Allmans led Capricorn to become the crucible of the blues-, soul- and country-based "Southern rock" subgenre that permeated the epoch; at its peak, the label's roster also featured Allman Brothers Band spinoff group Sea Level, The Marshall Tucker Band, Elvin Bishop, Wet Willie, Bonnie Bramlett, White Witch, Hydra, Grinderswitch and the Dixie Dregs.
-The label belied its reputation by also signing such outliers as Alex Taylor (the elder brother of James Taylor), traditional country legend Kitty Wells, eclectic soul singer Dobie Gray and vanguard hard rock ensemble Captain Beyond (whose second album was produced by Walden).
+The label belied its reputation by also signing such outliers as Alex Taylor (the elder brother of James Taylor), traditional country musician Kitty Wells, soul singer Dobie Gray and vanguard hard rock ensemble Captain Beyond (whose second album was produced by Walden).

 In spite of the label's notable imprimatur, a later distribution agreement with Polygram (contingent on the label's assets as collateral for a multi-million dollar "runway" loan) ended in 1979 when Polygram called in the remaining balance of the loan.
 After declaring bankruptcy in October 1979, the initial iteration of Capricorn Records folded a year later.